Bears-R-Us/arkouda/README.md

 # these packages are nice but not a requirement
 pip3 install pandas
 pip3 install jupyter
-# these packages are required to execute the Python test harness
-pip3 install pytest pytest-env
 ```

 ### If you need to build Chapel from scratch here is what I use